 To perfect your app localization, you should know many important variables such as the culture, trends, and language of your target country.
 Optimizing your creatives in parallel with the local cultural trends is also a huge bonus to your app localization strategy.

-You should look for words and phrases used by the people to express a certain meaning as accurate as possible.
+You should look for words and phrases used by the people to express a certain meaning as accurately as possible.
 To ease this process, hiring a native speaker and a proofreader will maximize the impact of your app localization efforts.
 Now, let’s move into the details a bit further.

 Beyond knowing the exact counterparts of words in a foreign language, choosing the right keywords plays a key role in increasing your app download and conversion rates.

 In this regard, MobileAction’s Keyword Tools offers you unique opportunities.
 While you’re localizing your app, MobileAction provides you with a chance to make crystal clear decisions.